49 Best Things to Do in Austin

 From nature hikes to water activities and a bustling nightlife, there are plenty of things to do in Austin that fit every taste and budget.
 Austin is known as the live music capital of Texas, and the entertainment doesn’t stop there.
 The city is packed full of diverse cultural influences and creative minds.

 Did you know Austin is an ideal destination for those who love the outdoors?
 Nestled in the Texas Hill Country, the city offers a warm, pleasant climate during much of the year.
 It also features eclectic food and drink options, unique art exhibits, breathtaking public spaces and so much more.
-If you’re planning a visit, here are 49 cool things to do in Austin.
+If you’re planning a visit, whether it's for a family trip, a personal excursion or even team building activities in Austin, here are 49 cool things to do in Austin.

 Jump to Section